Cavalry arrives: New troops give ailing Yankees healthy lift

 “Guys when they do come in here from the minor leagues, whether it’s a young guy or somebody from outside the organization, “Boone said, “you want them to feel comfortable, feel at home in the room, and I think our guys do a great job of that.”

 New York has not deployed the same batting order in consecutive games this season.
-The Yankees had used 35 players entering the weekend, four shy of the high set by Baltimore.
+The Yankees have used 36 players, three shy of the high set by Baltimore.

 “The more comfortable people are, the more they can be themselves, the better they’re going to go out and perform,” Gardner said.